Emberflurry/PFAS_wrangling/README.md

 ## 1. Project Overview

 This repository contains the full data wrangling and analysis pipeline for a survey of lobster fishery stakeholders’ perceptions of PFAS contamination and other fisheries-related issues.

-Documentation and code are intended to be **fully reproducible** so that someone who has never worked with these data before can:

 1. Obtain the raw data (or understand its structure and origin),
 2. Recreate the cleaned dataset, and
 3. Reproduce all analyses and visualizations, including the ranking analysis of perceived concerns.

-This repo supports open and transparent science by:

-- Clearly documenting data provenance and cleaning steps,
+- Data provenance and cleaning steps
-- Providing fully runnable code (R Markdown and R scripts),
+- See fully runnable code (R Markdown and R scripts)
-- Explicitly describing how missing data and partial rankings are handled, and
+- How missing data and partial rankings are handled
-- Making all modeling decisions and visualizations reproducible.
+- All modeling decisions and visualizations are reproducible
 ---
 ## 2. Data Source & Provenance

 ### 2.1 Original Data Collection

 - **Instrument:** Google Forms survey
-- **Population:** Lobster fishery stakeholders (e.g., harvesters) in Maine
+- **Population:** Lobster fishery stakeholders "Lobstermen" in Maine
-- **Mode:** Online self-administered survey
+- **Mode:** Online self-administered survey with in-person extra notes and conversations recorded as supplementary longform interview notes
-- **Output format:** Google Forms → exported as CSV
+- **Output format:** Google Forms, exported as CSV from app.

 The raw Google Forms export includes: